rayhotate/pose_detection_with_llama3/README.md

 ### True Positives (Correct Turning Assistance Detection)

-**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_48.jpg`
+**Image**: `fundamentals-of-turning-and-cushion-placement-when-person-can-assist---1-how-to-turn_frame_32.jpg`
 - **Evaluation**: Both human and LLM correctly identified turning assistance
-- **LLM Reasoning**:   The image shows a man in a blue shirt and black pants making a bed with a person lying in it.
-The purpose of the image is to show a person in a blue shirt and black pants making a bed with a person ...
+- **LLM Reasoning**:   **Analysis of the Image**  **Step 1: People Present**  *   The image shows an elderly woman lying on a bed, with two women standing beside her.
+The woman on the left is wearing dark blue scrubs and ...
 - **Key Features**: Active physical contact, proper positioning, clear movement intent

-**Image**: `fundamentals-of-turning-and-cushion-placement-when-person-can-assist---1-how-to-turn_frame_50.jpg`
+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_85.jpg`
 - **Evaluation**: Both human and LLM correctly identified turning assistance
-- **LLM Reasoning**:   **Step 1: People Present**  *   A patient is visible, lying on a bed. *   At least one caregiver/assistant is visible, standing next to the bed. *   The caregiver is positioned near the patient's sh...
+- **LLM Reasoning**:   **Analysis of the Image**  The image depicts a person lying on a hospital bed, with a medical professional standing beside them.
+The person is wearing a light green hospital gown with dark green pol...
 - **Key Features**: Active physical contact, proper positioning, clear movement intent

 ### True Negatives (Correct Non-Turning Detection)

-**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_6.jpg`
+**Image**: `fundamentals-of-turning-and-cushion-placement-when-person-can-assist---1-how-to-turn_frame_0.jpg`
 - **Evaluation**: Both human and LLM correctly identified non-turning scenario
-- **LLM Reasoning**:   The image shows a healthcare professional, likely a nurse or doctor, standing in a hospital corridor, facing a wall-mounted dispenser.
-The woman has short, light-brown hair and wears blue scrubs wit...
+- **LLM Reasoning**:   **Analysis of the Image**  Upon examining the image, I notice that there is no patient visible, nor is there a caregiver or assistant present.
+The image appears to be a blank, white textured surface...
 - **Key Features**: No physical contact for turning, different care activities

-**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_20.jpg`
+**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_9.jpg`
 - **Evaluation**: Both human and LLM correctly identified non-turning scenario
-- **LLM Reasoning**:   **Analysis of the Image**  The image depicts a serene hospital room scene, where a patient lies in bed, and a nurse attends to them.
-The patient is positioned on his back, covered with a white sheet...
+- **LLM Reasoning**:   The image depicts a serene scene of a man standing beside a bed in a hospital room.
+The man, dressed in a light blue polo shirt and black pants, stands with his hands clasped in front of him, facing...
 - **Key Features**: No physical contact for turning, different care activities

 ### Notable Disagreements

-**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_24.jpg`
+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_97.jpg`
-- **Human Evaluation**: False
+- **Human Evaluation**: True
-- **LLM Evaluation**: True
+- **LLM Evaluation**: False
-- **LLM Reasoning**:   The image depicts a man standing beside a hospital bed, where another man lies on his back.
-The standing man, dressed in a blue polo shirt and black pants, has his hands outstretched as if he is spe...
+- **LLM Reasoning**:   The image depicts a serene scene in a hospital room, where a patient lies comfortably on a bed and a nurse attends to them.
+The patient, dressed in a light blue hospital gown with grey polka dots, r...
 - **Analysis of Disagreement**: LLM possibly over-interpreted preparatory positioning

-**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_57.jpg`
+**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_23.jpg`
 - **Human Evaluation**: False
 - **LLM Evaluation**: True
-- **LLM Reasoning**:   The image shows a serene hospital scene, with a patient reclining on a bed, surrounded by two nurses in blue scrubs.
-The patient is wearing a light green hospital gown and lies on their back, with t...
+- **LLM Reasoning**:   **Step 1: Analyze the image**  The image depicts a man standing beside a hospital bed, where another man lies on his back with his legs slightly bent and covered in a white sheet.
+The standing man h...
 - **Analysis of Disagreement**: LLM possibly over-interpreted preparatory positioning

-**Image**: `24-hour-home-care---caregiver-training-turning-and-positioning-in-a-bed_frame_40.jpg`
+**Image**: `Assisting with Positioning a Patient in Bed - Ashraf Z Qotmosh (720p, h264, youtube)_frame_120.jpg`
-- **Human Evaluation**: False
+- **Human Evaluation**: True
-- **LLM Evaluation**: True
+- **LLM Evaluation**: False
-- **LLM Reasoning**:   **Analysis of the Image**  The image depicts a man lying in bed, with another man standing beside him, holding a pillow.
-The scene appears to be set in a hospital or medical facility.  **Key Observa...
+- **LLM Reasoning**:   **Analysis of the Image**  **Step 1: People Present**  *   The image shows a woman in a hospital gown lying in a hospital bed, with a person in blue scrubs standing next to her.  **Step 2: Physical ...
 - **Analysis of Disagreement**: LLM possibly over-interpreted preparatory positioning